-Dicloran Gel 2% is a Non-steroidal anti-inflammatory (NSAID) drug having topical use symptomatic relief of mild to moderate pain and inflammation associated various conditions including Trauma of the tendons, ligaments, muscles and joints, e.g. due to sprains, strains and bruises as well as localized forms of soft tissue rheumatism.
-It is marketing by JB Chemicals and Pharmaceuticals.
+Diclofenac Diethylamine, Linseed Oil BP, Methyl Salicylate, Menthol IP, Benzyl Alcohol is a combination of Non-steroidal anti-inflammatory (NSAID) drug having topical use symptomatic relief of mild to moderate pain and inflammation associated various conditions including Trauma of the tendons, ligaments, muscles and joints, e.g. due to sprains, strains and bruises as well as localized forms of soft tissue rheumatism.

-Dicloran Gel 2% contains Diclofenac that inhibits the cyclooxygenase (COX) enzyme, an early component of the arachidonic acid cascade, resulting in the reduced formation of prostaglandins, thromboxanes and prostacyclin.
+It contains Diclofenac that inhibits the cyclooxygenase (COX) enzyme, an early component of the arachidonic acid cascade, resulting in the reduced formation of prostaglandins, thromboxanes and prostacyclin.
 Methyl salicylate is a salicyclic acid derivative and acts as a rubefacient.
-Menthol dilates the blood vessels causing a sensation of coldness, followed by an analgesic effect( see product Leaflet).
+Menthol dilates the blood vessels causing a sensation of coldness, followed by an analgesic effect.

-Contact of Dicloran Gel 2% with eyes or mucous membrane should be avoided and should not be ingested.
-Dicloran gel is not recommended for occlusive dressing.
+Contact with eyes or mucous membrane should be avoided and should not be ingested.
+It is not recommended for occlusive dressing.
 Photosensitivity reactions has been reported with topical use of diclofenac.
-Patients should be warned against exposure of sunlight after application of Dicloran Gel.
+Patients should be warned against exposure of sunlight after application of Gel.
 Discontinue if rash appears after application.

-The concomitant use of DICLOREN Gel 2% with oral NSAIDS should be cautioned as the incidence of undesirable systemic effects may increase.
+The concomitant use with oral NSAIDS should be cautioned as the incidence of undesirable systemic effects may increase.
 This gel should be used with caution in patients with history of peptic ulcer, hepatic or renal insufficiency, bleeding diathesis or inflammatory bowel disease as isolated incidence of such cases with topical diclofenac have been reported.
-Do not mix or apply DICLOREN GEL 2% with any other topical agent